cozy/cozy-data-system/README.md

 cp pre-push .git/hooks/
 ```

+# About code coverage
+The `cake coverage` command requires a bit of explanation.
+To achieve a proper code coverage, all CouchDB requests must be written in full javascript, otherwise the tests cannot work (since the coffee source is compiled with a special version).

 # About Cozy

 Cozy Data System is part of the Cozy platform backend.
 Cozy is the personal